benbrumpton/how-to-ukbb/UKBpheWAS/README.md

 # UKBpheWAS

-Perform phenome-wide association study (PheWAS) in UK Biobank
+Perform phenome-wide association study (PheWAS) in UK Biobank on the `hunt-ukbb` lab.

 ### Step 1.
 Download